bmorris3/eugene/README.rst

 -------

-This project is Copyright (c) Brett M. Morris and licensed under the terms of the MIT License.
+This project is Copyright (c) Brett M. Morris and licensed under the terms of the BSD-3 Clause License.
 This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause licence.
 See the licenses folder for more information.